Grievous667/phonetic-en-to-ja-keyboard/README.md

 # phonetic-en-to-ja-keyboard
-Translate English/Latin syllables to equivelant Japanese Hirigana or Katakana characters
+Translate English/Latin syllables to equivalent Japanese Hiragana or Katakana characters

-This program uses the keyboard module to identify when a typed string matches to a Japanese character based on a dictionary of corrosponding phonetic moras or syllables.
+This program uses the keyboard module (with modifications) to identify when a typed string matches to a Japanese character based on a dictionary of corresponding phonetic moras or syllables.
 When a match is identified, the typed string will be replaced with the Japanese character.
 E.g., typing 'ka' while the program is running will call two backspace keystrokes and then type 'か'.
-The program can be switched between Hirigana and Katakana via the default hotkey 'shift+space', or can be toggled on/off entirely with 'ctrl+space'.
+The program can be switched between Hiragana and Katakana via the default hotkey 'shift+space', or can be toggled on/off entirely with 'ctrl+space'.
 Pressing 'esc' at any time will terminate the program.

 Note that for some duplicate phonetic equivalents, what to input for a desired output may not be perfectly intuitive.
-Looking through the the translation dictionary is reccommended.
+Looking through the translation dictionary is recommended.

-The dictionary can be easily extended for common words, and by adding keys, specific Kanji translations can be supported.

-This branch does away with the word listeners and instead keeps track of a working string according to what is typed.
-This has the advantage of translating immediately after a mora is matched.
-Kanji is still supported with mostly the same process as the original branch.

-There is an issue where very quick or simultaneous inputs are not processed correctly, which I tried to alleviate a bit by using time's sleep function, so there is another import.
-This band-aid is mostly optional, as this issue isn't really present when typing normally, but holding down keys, for example, fails to translate properly.
+Kanji translations can be supported - even multiple phonetic equivalents, if the dictionary is configured correctly.
+To add Kanji keys, prefix the key with '/'.
+Equivalent translations in the dictionary suffixed by '-' and any other character will be cycled through on subsequent space presses.
+E.g.:

+KANJI_DICT: {
+  '/go': ['五'],
+  '/go-1': ['語'],
+  }

+Typing '/go' and pressing space with this configuration will first translate, then cycle through each translation key listed.

+This branch works by recording suppressed physical keystrokes, and matching the recorded bit to the translation dictionary.
+This means that Latin characters will not be typed at all except after a configurable delay (default 1 second), when any Latin characters left hanging will be typed for convenience/typo identification.
+In order to accomplish this, I had to edit the keyboard module, so for installation, replace the '__init__.py' file in the keyboard module with the one provided in this repository.